asraparadise/asraparadise.github.io/faq.md

 bodyClass: page-faq
 ---

+## 👋 What is Asra Paradise?

+**Asra Paradise** is an extremely friendly and fun, social discord server with active voice and text channels.

+Our mission is to make an amazing community server and provide the perfect place to make friends and meet new people.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/zqr_4MK5bZo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## 👋 Who is behind Asra Paradise?

 Asra Paradise was opened on the 18th January 2021 by Disguised#4241.